Grammar Worksheets

 Exercise 5: Rewrite the Sentence with a Predicate Adjective

-Change the adjective to a predicate adjective and use a linking verb.
+Rewrite the sentences using a predicate adjective and a linking verb.

 1. It was a loud concert. → The concert __________.